Riff is too genre-savvy to count out Oasis

 - In The Avengers, Mrs. Peel's husband Peter is discovered to be alive in the Amazon after a plane crash years ago, signaling her character's exit from the series.

-- Babylon 5: John Sheridan, on a hostile planet, drops a nuclear bomb on his own location.
+- Babylon 5: John Sheridan, on a hostile planet, dropped a nuclear bomb on his own location.
 While jumping into a bottomless pit.
-The other cast members can't even make sense of the reports about what happened, let alone find the body.
+The other cast members couldn't even make sense of the reports about what happened, let alone find the body.
+Some of them refused to believe that he was dead.
+He was.
+He got better.

 - In the TV miniseries of Dune, Genre Savvy villain Baron Vladimir Harkonnen, upon receiving news that Paul and Jessica Atreides were dead after flying into a sandstorm, asks explicitly, "You've…seen the bodies?"
 He was right to doubt.
 The interesting part, though, is whether the Baron is truly Genre Savvy or not.
 In the novel it is more explicit, but his entire plan is based upon the fact that this means of executing Paul and Jessica would not leave bodies.
 Once his underlings are gone he himself states that they are undoubtedly dead, that nothing could possibly survive a sandstorm, and he was stressing the need to find the bodies as an educational experience to never take anything for granted, not because he actually feels this situation requires a body to be definite.